sanjiv576/Kotha_Khojau/README.md

 - Rooms that are available for rent are displayed on the home page
 - User can change their password if they can type in their previous one
 - The feature of deleting the account is also available
+- The application has a designated button which contains details of drivers and shipment companies for moving goods from the previous space and into the new place
 <br><br>

 ## What does this application solve the problems ?